Reflow-HQ/libs/auth-react/README.md

 });
 ```

+See a [live example](https://codesandbox.io/s/react-reflow-pricing-table-3kdc6l), which demonstrates how to build a pricing page with monthly/yearly switch and initiating a subscription.

 ### `auth.modifySubscription()`

 This method lets users modify their subscription.
 When called, it will open a window with a Stripe subscription management page, where the customer can upgrade to another subscription plan, switch between monthly and yearly billing (if you have this configured), and update their payment method and billing info.